Learning Goal-Oriented Vision-and-Language Navigation with Self-Improving Demonstrations at Scale: Experiments

 \paragraph{SOON and REVERIE.} As shown in Table~\ref{tab:soon}, SID reaches new state-of-the-art results across all navigation metrics on the challenging SOON task, exceeding AutoVLN with fewer training 3D environments.
-Notably, on the SOON test-unseen leaderboard, SID outperforms all previous methods and achieves the highest success rate \footnote[1]{On SOON test-unseen leaderboard: https://eval.ai/web/challenges/challenge-page/1275/leaderboard/3235, SID outperforms all previous methods and achieves highest success rate.}.
+Notably, on the SOON test-unseen leaderboard, SID outperforms all previous methods and achieves the highest success rate.
 On the REVERIE task, Table~\ref{tab:rvr} shows that SID also achieves new state-of-the-art performance, which underscores the significance of efficient demonstrations on exploration strategies instead of simple instruction augmentation for challenging goal-oriented VLN.
 Furthermore, the trajectory length of SID proves that our enhancement stems from genuinely more efficient exploration routes rather than merely allowing successful yet longer episodes.

-\paragraph{Object Goal Navigation.} As the Table~\ref{tab:objnav} shows, SID notably achieves a 76\% success rate on the transferred objectnav validation unseen set, surpassing DUET by a large relative margin of 8\%.
+\paragraph{Object-Goal Navigation.} As Table~\ref{tab:objnav} shows, the navigation agent trained on SID-VLN data notably achieves a 76\% success rate on the transferred objectnav validation unseen set, surpassing DUET by a large relative margin of 8\%.
 This indicates that the exploration capabilities learned by SID from self-demonstrations can effectively generalize to object-goal navigation.
-The experimental details are presented in Section~\ref{sec_3} in the Appendix.
+The experimental details are presented in Section~\ref{sec_3} of the Appendix.

+\paragraph{VLN-CE.} The results in Table~\ref{tab:vlnce} indicates that the model augmented with SID-VLN data learns to actively search the environment to locate the goal, resulting in substantial improvements in NE, OSR, and SR, accompanied by a slight decrease in SPL (due to more exploration).
+This demonstrates the strong transferability of SID's exploration priors to different model architecture on VLN-CE.